 Your GP may ask a specialist for help in establishing a diagnosis.

 - blood tests and a full physical examination to rule out or identify any other medical problems

-- a cognitive assessment of a range of brain functions including memory, thinking and language skills
+- a cognitive and memory assessment of a range of brain functions including memory, thinking and language skills

-- a head scan to give clues about the changes taking place in your brain, such as CT (computerised tomography), MRI (magnetic resonance imaging)or SPECT (single photon emission computed tomography).
+- a CT (computerised tomography) head scan to give clues about the changes taking place in your brain.

 What is the treatment for Alzheimer’s disease?

 There is currently no cure for Alzheimer's disease.
 However, there are a number of treatments to help slow the progression of the disease, including:

 Lifestyle factors can affect dementia risk and by changing those, you may be able to slow your cognitive decline.
 Factors to consider include: